nphias/gnosis-pay-recharger/README.md

 # Gnosis-pay-recharger

-add your own account details to the env file
+add your own account details to the environment file (environments/environment.ts)

 npm install